liveresource/website/index.md

 For example, the `value-wait` link indicates that it's possible to make a GET request that hangs open until the value changes (this is known as long-polling).
 The `multiplex-socket` link is for WebSocket connectivity.
 Versioning is handled using ETags.

 What's nice about LiveResource's long-polling mechanism is that it is simple and stateless.
-It's just a GET request with `If-None-Match` and `Wait` headers:
+It's just a GET request with `If-None-Match` and [Prefer][prefer-rfc] headers:

 {% highlight http %}
 GET /path/to/object HTTP/1.1
 Host: example.com
 If-None-Match: "b1946ac9"
-Wait: 60
+Prefer: wait=60
 {% endhighlight %}

 There is no complicated socket session emulation.
 This means you can even use `curl`: